-Eusebio da Silva and Emilio Butragueño have more in common than we might initially think.
-They were both great footballers, although public recognition was not equal.
-Obviously, historically, they cannot be compared.
-However, their performances in the World Cups are comparable.
-Both Eusebio and Butragueño managed to score four goals in a World Cup match.
-The Portuguese did so in England in 1966; the Spaniard did so in Mexico in 1986.
-Today, July 15, 2018, Portugal and Spain face each other in the World Cup.
-Therefore, it is a good time to remember two of the greatest World Cup achievements of both countries.
+Eusébio da Silva and Emilio Butragueño have more in common than you might initially think.
+Both were exceptional footballers, though the recognition they received was far from equal.
+At a historical level, any comparison between them would be absurd.
+And yet their performances at World Cups are directly comparable.
+Both Eusébio and Butragueño scored four goals in a single World Cup match — the Portuguese at England 1966, the Spaniard at Mexico 1986.
+Today, 15th July 2018, Portugal and Spain face each other at the World Cup.
+It feels like the perfect moment to revisit two of the greatest individual feats in either nation's World Cup history.

-At first glance, Eusebio and Butragueño don't have many similarities.
-However, "La Pantera" and "El Buitre" are part of World Cup history and their national teams' history, as they achieved the same feat: scoring four goals in a World Cup finals match.
-Twenty years separate two feats that will always be remembered by the fans of both countries, even if greater milestones have since been achieved.
-Portugal and Spain face each other in the group stage of the World Cup in Russia with these two legends in their minds.
-This is because "La Pantera" and "El Buitre" are part of World Cup history.
+On the face of it, Eusébio and Butragueño have little in common.
+And yet 'The Panther' and 'The Vulture' share a place in World Cup history — and in the history of their respective nations — having each achieved the same remarkable feat: four goals in a single match at the knockout stage.
+Twenty years apart, two exploits that will always be remembered by supporters of both countries, even as greater achievements have since followed.
+Portugal and Spain face each other in the group stage of the Russia World Cup with both legends very much in mind.
+And rightly so — because 'The Panther' and 'The Vulture' are World Cup history.

 Written by Javier Siñeriz